(Page updated June 2020)

 Here we see the main types of stringing arrangement in grands, but all the early grands were straight-strung like harpsichords.

-DOUBLE OVERSTRINGING – 3 sets of strings - was used in Mathusek’s double-overstrung square piano, and double-overstrung grands by Kaps and Neumeyer.
-Broadwood and Challen also used later, it to try to stretch the limits, especially at a time in the twenties when a 4-foot grand was the ultimate goal.
+DOUBLE OVERSTRINGING with 3 sets of strings - was used in Mathusek’s double-overstrung square piano, and the Neumeyer on your right is one that I worked on in Norfolk.
+Ernst Kaps is said to have made the first double-overstrung grand in 1865, but when so many websites are repeating the same thing word for word, it places a lot of faith in the anonymous original.
+Broadwood and Challen also used double overstringing later, to try to compensate for the lack of tone in small grands, especially at a time in the twenties when a 4-foot grand was the ultimate goal.

 In 1867, Verner Lassen came up with a very strange idea, and instead of the normal fixed soundboard, he made a grand with a removable soundbox.
 This is not something that slides out easily or conveniently, it is attached to all the strings.
 History does not record what he was smoking at the time.
 I am grateful to Jens Kurt Jensen for the photos.